Chapter 3 References

 The full quantum wave function of an electron itself is not directly observable…(Lederman & Hill, 2004), p240.

-Nature’s firewall separates us from quantum reality, as any attempt to observe it gives a physical event, so quantum theory describes what can’t be observed.
-Is it then really scientific?
+Nature’s firewall seems to separate us from quantum waves, because any attempt to observe them just gives a physical event, but is a theory about what can’t be seen scientific?
 The doctrine that only “…what impinges on us directly is real(Mermin, 2009), p9, suggests that it isn’t, because:

 1. Science is about reality, not imaginary things like fairies.

-2. Reality is only what we can physically observe.
+2. Our reality is only what we can physically observe.

-3. Thus a theory describing what we can’t observe is about imaginary things, so it isn’t scientific.
+3. Thus, a theory about what can’t be observed is imaginary, and so it isn’t scientific.

-By this logic, quantum theory isn’t scientific because it describes what can’t be observed, so why is it the most successful theory in the history of physics?
-The flaw in the argument is the second statement, that reality is only what we see, which is materialism.
-If materialism is true, quantum theory isn’t scientific, but materialism isn’t, and never has been, a requirement of science.
+By this logic, quantum theory isn’t scientific because it describes what we can’t see, yet it is the most successful theory in the history of physics!
+The flaw in the argument is the assumption that our reality is all reality, which is materialism.
+Certainly our reality is just what we see, but that it is all reality is unproven.
+If the reality of science is only what we see, then quantum theory isn’t scientific but that is a big assumption.
+This is why scientific theories aren’t limited to what we see, and never have been.

-For example, the theory of gravity is scientific, but we don’t have to observe gravity, just its effects.
-Science is actually based on Locke and Hume’s empiricism, that scientific theories must be physically testable.
-Scientific theories have never needed to describe physical events, just predict them, so quantum theory is scientific because it does that, regardless of what it describes.
+For example, the theory of gravity is scientific but we don’t observe gravity, just its effects.
+Science is actually based on empiricism, as proposed by Lock and Hume, the idea that knowledge comes from experience not beliefs.
+Scientific theories then only have to predict physical events, not be about them, so quantum theory is scientific because it does that.

-If we accept that quantum theory is scientific, then science doesn’t have to describe physical things.
-After all, we can’t see a ray of light from the side, only head-on, but that doesn’t make it not exist, so quantum waves could exist even though we can’t see them.
-Quantum science says that physical events arise when an observer interrogates quantum reality, just as a click creates a view in a game, so the long-sought boundary between the classical and quantum worlds is the click of observation.
-However this conclusion then produces what physics calls the measurement problem.
+Quantum theory is scientific because scientific theories don’t have to describe physical things.
+After all, that we can’t see a ray of light from the side doesn’t make it not exist then.
+Reality carries on whether we see it or not, and according to quantum theory, even causes what we see.
+An observation is then a request for a view, just as a click in a game is.
+Yet if the long-sought boundary between the classical and quantum worlds is the click of observation, this produces a measurement problem.

 Next